Code-Institute-Submissions/paulday966-milestone1/README.md

 * iii If I type in a cafe name and nothing else and click on submit the form won't be submitted because a message pops up underneath the Cafe website address field and says Please fill in this field
 * iv For this part of the test I used the website address https://cafetest.com.
 If I type in the cafe name and the first part of the website address, http:// or https://, or any part of this then click on submit a message pops up saying Please enter a URL
 * v If I type in the cafe name and the first part of the website address, http:// or https:// and cafetest, then click on Submit the cursor moves to City and a message pops up saying Please fill in this field and nothing is submitted.
 The cafe website address field accepts http://cafetest or https://cafetest and doesn't ask for .com or dot something else.
 I have added the following text underneath the cafe website address which says the following.
 You can copy the website address of the cafe into this box
 * vi If I type in the cafe name, the website address and the city then click on submit a dialog box pops up.
 The message says Thank you for sending us details of the cafe and there is an OK button.
-If I click on OK the box disappears and the boxes that have been filled in are now empty
+If I click on OK, the box disappears and the boxes that have been filled in are now empty
 * vii The cafe name, website address and city are required fields, as I thought that would be the minimum required for me to find more about the cafe
-* viii The remaining fields are address, postcode and Do you have any additonal information that would be useful? are optional
+* viii The remaining fields are address, postcode and Do you have any additional information that would be useful? are optional
-* ix If I type text in any of the fields I can cancel this request and clear the fields by clicking on the Cancel button
+* ix If I type text in any of the fields, I can cancel this request and clear the fields by clicking on the Cancel button

 To help me make sure my website is responsive with different screen sizes, while I was building it I tested the website with Google Chrome's developer tools and changed the responsive screen size.
 I regularly checked this using the iPad, iPad Pro and various smartphone screen sizes from the Google Chrome developer tools drop down menu next to the screen size.
 When I found problems with the responsive screen size I made changes to the Bootstrap col sizes for medium and large screen sizes.